-Cisco goes after industrial IoT
+Cisco goes after industrial IoT with new solutions

 “It leverages Cisco’s massive installed base and bridges IT and OT [operational technology traditionally associated with manufacturing and industrial environments] with a common framework,” said Will Townsend a senior analyst with Morr Insights & Strategy.

-The industrial IoT rollout has enabled the network edge to extend its natural boundaries into places that traditional IT and network support hasn't had to have a lot of complexity and innovation, noted Vernon Turner, Principal and Chief Strategist at Causeway Connections.
+The industrial IoT rollout has enabled thenetwork edge to extend its natural boundaries into places that traditional IT and network support hasn't had to have a lot of complexity and innovation, noted Vernon Turner, Principal and Chief Strategist at Causeway Connections.

 “Now that there is a lot of application development and deployment being done at the 'Extended Enterprise,’ it is only natural that a company such as Cisco follows with its capabilities in software, Turner said.

 "In particular, the ability to drive intent-based network functionality is critical for industrial-based workloads that now demand traditional IT-based attributes such as security, scale and flexibility.”

 One of the stumbling blocks for success is the customer experience of end-to-end integration and delivery of services.

 “For example, there can't be natural breaks between sensor-based data being generated by a shop-floor robot on a production line and the enterprise back-office systems for parts and material because of either different networks and different data systems – they both need to be delivered in a seamless manner,” Turner said.

 In addition to the hardware, Cisco expanded its DevNet developers environment to include an IoT Developer Center where customers can find all manner of IoT and industrial developer tools and support resources.

 In addition Cisco rolled out three new Cisco Validated Designs for IoT architectures that customers can use to fast-track IoT deployments.

 The blueprints are directed at manufacturing, industrial automation and utility designs and define common use cases and security best practices, Cisco said.
 The company also said it would expand its training resources as part of its IoT Partner Program.

 “Industrial apps are a unique blend unto their own, and it is great to see that Cisco is bringing its Developer community to the edge of the network,” Turner said.

 “Having more apps that are written and supported in a network-based environment can only be good news to both IT and operations management.”

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.